alexirpan/alexirpan.github.io/_posts/2019-04-13-openai-finals.markdown

 around vision, but I think the more important note is that we take pride in our ability to actively try new things based on very few examples.
-The debate over how to do this is endless, but it makes me think that if somebody manages to demo impressive few-shot learning, we'll have a lot of trouble finding a new thing we're better than AIs at.
+The debate over how to do this is endless, but it makes me think that if somebody manages to demo impressive few-shot learning, we'll start running out of excuses about AI.